Wills & Estate Planning

 A Health Care Directive, also known as a living will or a durable power of attorney for health care, can describe your preferences about issues such as surgery, medication, funeral planning, organ donation, cremation and/or the types of life-sustaining procedures (such as use of feeding tubes) which you would or would not want.
 You are also able to identify a specific person that you authorize to make such decisions for you when you are unable to convey your wishes due to lack of decision-making capacity as determined by your physician.

-Estate tax and other laws are constantly changing.
+Estate tax and other laws related to estate planning options are constantly changing.
 An estate plan prepared only a few years ago may not incorporate new planning opportunities and may cost your surviving family members time, money, and unnecessary frustration.
-While the current federal estate tax exemption per individual exceeds 5 million dollars, the estate tax exemption for Minnesota taxable estates remains at only 1 million dollars.
+While the current federal estate tax exemption per individual exceeds 11 million dollars, the estate tax exemption for Minnesota taxable estates remains at only 3 million dollars.
+At both the federal and state level, the exemption amounts are subject to change at any time.
 For those with estate tax concerns, a family cabin, a desire to avoid probate, ownership of real estate outside of Minnesota, or a desire to provide for on-going administration and control of assets for college or other purposes, the use of trusts (revocable trust, irrevocable trust, special needs trust, supplemental trust, gun trust for firearms under the National Firearms Act, asset protection trust) may be recommended.
 However, planning options are available that do not require use of trusts and that also allow you to avoid probate.
-Estate planning may also include preparation of a pre-marital agreement (or pre-nuptial agreement).
 We thoroughly discuss all of the available options with our estate planning clients.
 If you wish to create a plan, or review an existing plan, that will allow you to rest easy knowing you have done your best to make things easier for your surviving family, call Burville Law Office, P.A. today for a no cost phone consultation or to schedule an office meeting.